Jaega Wise: Broadcasting career

 Outside of brewing, Wise has made a number of radio and television appearances.
 She has been a regular presenter of BBC Radio 4's The Food Programme since 2018, and in 2020 was awarded "Best Beer Broadcaster" by the British Guild of Beer Writers for her work on the series.
 She has presented episodes on social issues such as race and disability within the drinks industry, and has also talked about the racist and misogynistic messages she has received on social media.
 Wise has also presented on Channel 5's The Wine Show along with actors Matthew Goode and Matthew Rhys, as well as wine expert Joe Fattorini.

 In October 2021, it was announced that she would co-host the new Amazon Prime series Beer Masters alongside musician and publican James Blunt.
 The show, which ran for five episodes, featured competing teams of homebrewers recreating a range of beer styles from around the world.

+Outside her career with brewing shows and content, she did work with the television show "mysteries of the abandoned."
+Appearing in several episodes in season 9, covering engineering context, infrastructure failure, and even the social impact behind abandoned sites.